Arma-TCL-TypeX/TCL-TypeX-docs/README.md

 ## What is it ?

 *Tactical Combat Link is an [Arma 3](http://www.arma3.com) AddOn written and maintained by* snkman, *one of the veteran coders of the community.
-From [the orgininal thread](https://forums.bohemia.net/forums/topic/221659-tactical-combat-link-typex/) on bohemia forums* :
+From [the original thread](https://forums.bohemia.net/forums/topic/221659-tactical-combat-link-typex/) on bohemia forums* :

 >Tactical Combat Link is a highly dynamic A.I. and F.X. enhancement modification for ARMA 3.
 >